 We help health and care teams in south London benefit from innovation faster

-Health Innovation Network is the Academic Health Science Network (AHSN) for south London, one of 15 AHSNs across England.
+Health Innovation Network (HIN) South London is the health innovation network for south London, one of 15 across England.
 We are the bodies uniquely established to connect NHS and academic organisations, local authorities, the third sector and industry, in order to increase the spread and adoption of innovation across large populations, at pace and scale.

 Our year at a glance